jewelsofthought/neshama/site/posts/freedom/week_5/hod_tiferet.md

 <div class="abstract">

 Can you express your humility in an act of compassion?
-Does it cause me to be self-contained and anti-social or does it express itself in empathy for others.
+Does it cause me to be self-contained and anti-social or does it express itself in empathy for others?
 Is it awkward or is it balanced and beautiful?

 Just as humility brings compassion, compassion can lead to humility.
 If you lack humility, try acting compassionately.